-Let’s start in the medicine field.
+Let’s start in the field of medicine.
 As a pediatric nurse, you will be responsible for caring for children of all ages and you will certainly have the littlest ones coming in from time to time.
-As a pediatric nurse, you can either be an RN (registered nurse), LPN (licensed practical nurse) or nursing assistant.
+You will want to do some research on LPN vs RN careers, because as a pediatric nurse, you can either be an RN (registered nurse), LPN (licensed practical nurse) or nursing assistant.

 You’ll have to go through the basic schooling of undergrad before going to nursing school and then residency.
 If you want to be a nursing assistant, your demands are a little less and you’ll have to go through a state-approved program.

 With an ever growing need for medical professionals, you’re certain to find a job out there for you.

 Be prepared to see a lot of nursing options on this list.
 If you love to be a part of the miracle of childbirth and being with newborns, then this is a great option for you.

 Similar to pediatric nurses, you’ll have to go through school to become an RN before choosing this specialized route.
 There will also be some specific jobsite training.

 Another nurse on the list?
 Alright, let’s dive in.